Fermium/Open-Altium-Rules/README.md

 Fork, open a pull request.
 Please write the rules in the format MANUFACTURER_name.RUL You do not need to use git, you can simply use the GitHub interface to upload the files.

+# Why this exist

+I made this after spending half an hour trying to fix some other dude shitwork